-The most recent groups to benefit from Article 24 were employees whose jobs were eliminated after they were transferred to CPS by Viterra.
+The most recent groups to benefit from Article 24 were employees, including more than fifty Regina office employees whose jobs were eliminated after they were transferred to CPS by Viterra.

 According to management, no other employees in Saskatchewan or western Canada, including non-union Viterra employees, have the same level of job elimination benefits available to GSU members in Article 24 of your collective agreement.